J-ok-git/thinking-spatially-toolkit/_pages/collections-resources.md

 # Cartographic Resources at Stanford
 Stanford has an exceptional collection of cartographic resources for use in scholarship.

-These resources come in three primary formats: physical material, digital map images, and geospatial datasets.
+These resources come in three primary formats: physical material, digital map images, and geospatial datasets and webmaps.

 ## Primary formats